wilzbach/polymer-js/README.md

 ============================

 Unfortunately Polymer comes only as HTML source, so to properly Polymer you need to generate the polymer.js yourself.
+Instead of just exposing a global, this package gives you a CommonJS module!

-Use your favorite JS dependency manager:
+Use your favorite JS dependency manager to install it

 ```
-jspm i polymer-js
+jspm i github:greenify/polymer-js
 ```

 bower: